KorAP/RKorAPClient/Readme.md

 See also the [the OAuth2 runtime demo using the httr package](./demo/OAuthBrowserflowHttr.R) and the [demo using the httr2 package](./demo/OAuthBrowserflowHttr2.R).

+How to request access, only if no access token has been provided or persisted, is illustrated in the [gender variants demo](./demo/pluralGenderVariants.R).

 #### Storing and testing your authorized access

 You can also persist the access token for subsequent sessions with the `persistAccessToken` function: